antimof/UxPlay/README.md

 **Building this version** (Instructions for Ubuntu; adapt these for other Linuxes, and MacOs, see below).

-If it is not installed, install cmake>=2.4.3: (sudo apt-get-install cmake).
+You need a C/C++ compiler with the standard development libraries installed.
+Make sure that cmake>=3.4.1 and pkgconfig are also installed: "apt-get-install cmake pkgconfig".
 In a terminal window, change directories to the UxPlay directory of the downloaded source code, then do

-1. sudo apt-get install libssl-dev libplist-dev libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad
+1. `sudo apt-get install libssl-dev libplist-dev libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad`
-2. sudo apt-get install gstreamer1.0-vaapi (For Intel graphics, but not nVidia graphics)
+2. `sudo apt-get install gstreamer1.0-vaapi` (For Intel graphics, but not nVidia graphics)
-3. sudo apt-get install libx11-dev  (for the "ZOOMFIX" X11_display name fix for screen-sharing with e.g.,  ZOOM)
+3. `sudo apt-get install libx11-dev`  (for the "ZOOMFIX" X11_display name fix for screen-sharing with e.g.,  ZOOM)
-4. mkdir build
+4. `mkdir build`
-5. cd build
+5. `cd build`
-6. cmake ..      (or "cmake -DZOOMFIX=ON .." to get a screen-sharing fix to
+6. `cmake ..`      (or "`cmake -DZOOMFIX=ON ..`" to get a screen-sharing fix to
 make the mirror display window visible to screen-sharing applications such as Zoom, see below).
+Here "`..`" is "DOTDOT" (no space between the dots), the source directory above "build".
-7. make
+7. `make`
-8. sudo make install
+8. `sudo make install`

-(One user reported that his "```cd build; cmake ..```" placed the Build files in UxPlay  instead of UxPlay/build; if this happens, add "```-B .```" to the end of the cmake invocation.)

 Run uxplay in a terminal window.